vgisclabs/deltachat-touch/README.md

 Activating/updating the quirc submodule should have already been done by running `git submodule update --init --recursive` for libdeltachat.so above.

-Build libquirc.so.1.2 for your architecture (arm64 in this example, could also be armhf or amd64 if you want to use `clickable desktop`):
+Build libquirc.so.1.2 for your architecture (arm64 in this example, could also be armhf, or amd64 if you want to use `clickable desktop`):

 ```
 clickable build --libs quirc --arch arm64